AVVRamana/EmployeeDataFromExcel/README.md

 # EmployeeDataFromExcel

+The Application is developed as a standalone java application.
+Any one can import this as a maven project and once downloaded maven install will install all the required dependencies Run the application as a SpringBoot application and it will print the output in console.

 ## Problem statement

 •	Input: An Excel file containing employee data with columns such as Employee ID, Name, Department, Date of Joining, and Salary.